 (f) Construction Administration Riparian Repairs, as on-site project manager, will supervise contractors and report progress to LASGRWC.

-Construction Administration Submittals Monthly Construction Reports Quarterly
+Construction Adminis Submittals tration Monthly Construction Reports Quarterly

 (g) Other A QAP and PAEP will be prepared upon notification of grant award.